-Activity 2: The Role of a Coach Key Points to Remember
+Activity 2: The Role of the Coach

-Coordination Collaboration Technical Assistance Evaluation
+As you think the roles and responsibilities of coaching, consider how you will be supporting the work.
+Reflect on the areas of Coordination, Collaboration, Technical Assistance, and Evaluation.
+Select which areas best describe your strengths and areas for growth for each of the following statements.

-As you think about the work of coaching, consider how you might support the work...either as coach or team member.
-Rank each facet (column header) above to indicate for which layers you have a lot of ideas and expertise to support.
+Statement Coordination Collaboration Technical Assistance Evaluation

-4: I have a LOT of ideas and expertise to support.
+I have a LOT of ideas and expertise to support

-3: I have some ideas and expertise to support.
+I have some ideas and expertise to support

-2: I will have to extend myself to support.
+I will have to extend myself to support

-1: The work of will be very new to me.
+The work of will be very new to me.